corvus-rex/Felix-Natalis/README.md

 ### LogFileChannel

-Appends a formatted entry to `notifications.log` in the configured log directory.
+Appends a formatted entry to separate log files in the configured log directory.
 Each entry is delimited by `-----` and `--------------` markers.
 Multiple locale are supported for future-proofing, for now only 'en' locale is supported.

 ```
 -----